jhale/selected-topics-in-mmcs/README.md

   from the paper in a simple programming dynamic language, e.g. Python or Matlab.
 * *The Futurists*.
 Understand the impact of the paper in future academic research and in an industrial context.
+Discover how the presentation of the key ideas of the paper has evolved in e.g. modern textbooks.
 * *The Critics*.
 Will ‘critique’ the article in a constructive way, e.g. What was clear?
 What was not clear?
 Is the information laid out in a good order?
   Are there any omissions?
 Are the arguments strong?
 What could be improved?

-A general framework for fulfilling these tasks will be provided during the course.
+A general framework for completing these tasks will be provided during the course.

 ### Papers

-{% include_relative papers.md %}
+{% include_relative papers.html %}

 ### Acknowledgements